godotengine/godot-docs/classes/class_node.rst

 **NOTIFICATION_APPLICATION_FOCUS_IN** = ``2016``

-Notification received from the OS when the application is focused, i.e. when changing the focus from the OS desktop or a thirdparty application to any open window of the Godot instance.
+Notification received from the OS when the application is focused, i.e. when changing the focus from the OS desktop or a third-party application to any open window of the Godot instance.

 Implemented on desktop platforms.